lonycell/grafana.v7/docs/sources/panels/transformations.md

 Use this transformation to remove portions of the query results.

-Grafana displays the **Identifier** field, followed by the fields returned by your query.
+ThingSPIN displays the **Identifier** field, followed by the fields returned by your query.

 You can apply filters in one of two ways: